ultrabug/py3status/py3status/modules/README.md

                          When using anything but NetworkManger (like wvdial, netctl), you never get to know which kind of Network (LTE/4G, UMTS/3G, EDGE, ...) your modem is using at a given point in time.
-This module querys the modem using AT commands and displays its response.
+This module queries the modem using AT commands and displays its response.

                          You can optionally give a network interface name to display the IP